meghans18/test-app/README.md

-# test-app
+# studio-app
-Basic testing for the studio app
+Experimentation for an app that contains multiple projects from the studio.